 Psalm 55:22 – “Cast your burden on the LORD, and He shall sustain you; He shall never permit the righteous to be moved.”
 NKJV

-Is this a guarantee that we will not have problems or that we cannot as Paul described in 1 Corinthians 9:27 become a ‘castaway’ or ‘disqualified’?
+Is this a guarantee that we will not have problems or that we could not as Paul described in 1 Corinthians 9:27 become a ‘castaway’ or ‘disqualified’?
 Is this a guarantee that we will not or cannot as described in Hebrews 10:35 – “…cast away our confidence…”?
 Is it a compilation of the promise in Romans 8:28 that “all things” are working together for our good?
-I believe, strongly, that God has promised to keep us against that day and NOTHING can separate us from His love.
-Although I am very aware that circumstances, conditions, events, and assaults on our lives can bring us to the brink of despair that God has promised to NEVER leave us nor forsake us.
+I believe, strongly, that God has promised to keep us against that day, and nothing can separate us from His love.
+Although I am very aware that circumstances, conditions, events, and assaults on our lives can bring us to the brink of despair that God has promised to never leave us nor forsake us.
 I also believe that this is descriptive that IF we ‘cast our burden on the LORD’ He will sustain us.
 Do you see one small caveat or possible problem here?

 May God be with you as you go through this day!